 If you have more than the limit within the same bank, or authorised firm, it’s a good idea to move the excess to make sure your money is protected.

 Money in National Savings & Investments is guaranteed by the government, no matter how much you have.

 There’s no ‘one size fits all’ approach to securing your financial future.
 How you do it will depend on:

-- How much risk you are prepared to take and whether you can leave your money invested for the long term.
+- how much risk you are prepared to take and whether you can leave your money invested for the long term.
 For example, would you panic if you invested £10,000 and it was worth £9,000 six months later?
-Bear in mind that your attitude to risk may vary depending on what you’re investing for.
+Bear in mind that your attitude to risk might vary depending on what you’re investing for.

 Dos and don’ts